telerik/winforms-docs/virtualgrid/rows/formatting-system-rows.md

 # Formatting System Rows

 The __RowFormatting__ event is used to add formatting to grid systems rows: header row, filter row and new row.
-Depending on the __RowIndex__, you can distinguish the system row:
+Depending on the __RowIndex__, you can distinguish the system rows:

 |RowIndex|VirtualGridRowElement|
 |----|----|